Do you feel like grabbing another drink after you had two? You feel an inner tingling asking you to enjoy the feeling of being drunk.

 If you now go back to the initial question of why you pick another drink or complete the unfinished trek/marathon, dopamine is the answer.
 Dopamine does not create the feeling of pleasure itself.
 It only promotes the behavior which leads to pleasure.
 Therefore, not everyone advocates calling dopamine as the pleasure chemical.

 Unfortunately, dopamine does not understand the difference between good and bad habits.
 If doing something makes you happy, dopamine will cause you to either complete it or repeat it.
-Therefore, dopamine causes you to chase your goals and pursue your dreams.
+Therefore, dopamine causes you to chase your ambition and pursue your dreams.
 The same dopamine also creates the urge to light another cigarette.

 Dopamine rewards any behavior which activates your pleasure cells.
+Whether you use it for goal setting or addiction is your choice.

 Dopamine and motivation